ekaratnida/DADS5001-Data-Analytics-and-Data-Science-Tools-and-Programming/notebooks/en/pinot_python.md

 **Title: Integrating Apache Pinot with Python: A Comprehensive Tutorial**

 **Objective:** Learn how to use Apache Pinot for real-time data analytics with Python.
-This tutorial will cover the theory behind Apache Pinot and demonstrate how to integrate it with Python for performing data analytics.

 ### **What is Apache Pinot?**